Greystar: History

-Founded in 1993 by chairman and CEO Bob Faith, and headquartered in Charleston, South Carolina, Greystar has over 14,000 employees, and 51 offices in the US, Europe, Latin America and Asia-Pacific region.
+Founded in 1993 by chairman and CEO Bob Faith, and headquartered in Charleston, South Carolina, Greystar has over 22,000 employees and 66 offices representing 224 markets in the North America, South America, Europe, and the Asia-Pacific region.

 The company began operating in the UK in 2013.
 In July 2017, Greystar announced it would acquire Monogram Residential Trust's 14,000-unit portfolio of 49 rental communities in ten states, for $3 billion.

 In June 2018, Greystar announced that it would acquire EdR, a manager of college housing communities in the US, for $4.6 billion.